jfjensen/CarND-Path-Planning-Project/README.md

 ##### Initializing the `Trajectory` object (lines 3-18)

+Here the start and goal values for `frenet S dot` and `frenet d` are set in the object.
+A variable `p` is also initialized to `0.0`.
+This variable is used to keep track of progress of the trajectory generation.

 ##### Generating trajectory in terms of frenet S dot using an easing function (lines 20-49)

+This is the implementation of the "Sine Ease In Out" function for the `frenet s dot` value.
+It treats two cases.
+One case where the goal value is higher than the start value and the other case where the goal value is lower than the start value.

+The `p` value is incremented based on the difference between the start and goal value times some constant (in this case 500), which has been found by trial-and-error.
+When `p` is `1.0` the trajectory generation is finished.

 ##### Generating trajectory in terms of frenet D using an easing function (lines 51-80)

+The implementation of the "Sine Ease In Out" function for the `frenet d` value follows the above implementation.
+The increment of the `p` value has a different constant (30).

 ### node.cpp